strahe/aiologin/README.rst

 More Setup, Creating Your Web App and Adding Routes To It
 -----
 Now you need to create your web app that will contain your routes as well as your middleware that you can add at your own discretion.
-What you will defininitly need to add is the session_middleware with the SimpleCookieStorage class passed in.
+What you will definitely need to add is the session_middleware with the SimpleCookieStorage class passed in.
 See the example below

 .. code:: Python